-The following table sets forth (1) our historical capitalization as of September 30, 2009 and (2) our pro forma capitalization which gives effect to: (i) this offering of shares of our common stock, after deducting underwriting discounts and commissions and estimated offering expenses payable by us; and (ii) the termination of our share redemption program upon the listing of our shares of common stock on the in connection with this offering.
-All information in the following table has been adjusted to reflect the Recapitalization, which will be effected prior to the completion of this offering.
+The following table sets forth (1) our historical capitalization as of September 30, 2009 and (2) our pro forma capitalization which gives effect to: (i) this offering of 12,000,000 shares of our common stock, after deducting underwriting discounts and commissions and estimated offering expenses payable by us; and (ii) the termination of our share redemption program upon the listing of our shares of common stock on the NYSE in connection with this offering.
+All information in the following table has been adjusted to reflect the Recapitalization, which was effected on January 22, 2010.